 The colonisation of urban habitats by Chamberlain et al. 2009a) and more research is needed to see whether these are representative at a national scale.
 Supplementary feeding in gardens is influencing the composition of bird communities across large spatial scales (Plummer et al. 2019), which may in turn affect productivity through density-dependent and interspecific effects.
 Whilst the effect of feeding on bird populations may be positive for some species, it may also increase risks of disease transmission (Lawson et al. 2018).
-The recent outbreak of trichomonosis, which has significantly and rapidly reduced the abundance of Robinsonet al. 2010b; Lawson et al. 2018), could have impacted on breeding success and may also provide a good test of the hypothesis that productivity declines over the last 50 years represent a density-dependent response.
-Lehikoinen et al. 2013), and it is unclear whether the more recent steep downturn in the UK since 2012 is linked to trichomonosis or other causes (Lawson et al. 2018).
+The recent outbreak of trichomonosis, which has significantly and rapidly reduced the abundance of Robinsonet al. 2010b; Lawson et al. 2018), although with no apparent reduction in breeding success, suggesting the impacts are primarily on adult survival, with limited density-dependent effects.

-FPBA has changed significantly and is currently higher than in the late 1960s for 28 species, across a wide range of taxonomic groups.
-This total includes ten species for which the change has been linear, i.e. consistent increases in productivity across the last 50 years, and 18 species which show curvilinear trends (i.e. early decreases in FPBA were followed by increases, or vice-versa).
+FPBA has changed significantly and is currently higher than in the late 1960s for 29 species, across a wide range of taxonomic groups.
+This total includes ten species for which the change has been linear, i.e. consistent increases in productivity across the last 51 years, and 19 species which show curvilinear trends (i.e. early decreases in FPBA were followed by increases, or vice-versa).
 For some species in the latter group, FPBA is currently only slightly higher than in the late 1960s.
-Population trends are also positive for 18 of the 28 species, including raptors (Sparrowhawk, Buzzard, Barn Owl, Merlin, Peregrine), pigeons (Stock Dove, Woodpigeon, Collared Dove), corvids (Magpie, Jackdaw, Carrion Crow, Raven), and some small passerines (Reed Warbler, Nuthatch, Wren, Robin, Redstart and Pied Wagtail).
+Population trends are also positive for 17 of the 29 species, including raptors (Sparrowhawk, Buzzard, Barn Owl, Merlin, Peregrine), pigeons (Stock Dove, Woodpigeon, Collared Dove), corvids (Magpie, Jackdaw, Carrion Crow), and some small passerines (Reed Warbler, Nuthatch, Wren, Robin, Redstart and Pied Wagtail).
 It is therefore possible that increasing productivity has contributed to the population growth exhibited by these species over recent decades.
-Conversely, 10 species (Little Owl, Tawny Owl, Kestrel, Skylark, Starling, Dipper, House Sparrow, Tree Sparrow, Grey Wagtail and Yellowhammer) have declined in number as FPBA has increased, suggesting that a density-dependent reduction in intraspecific competition, or a retreat into better quality habitat, may have enabled breeding success to rise.
+Conversely, 12 species (Turtle Dove, Little Owl, Tawny Owl, Kestrel, Skylark, Starling, Wheatear, Dipper, House Sparrow, Tree Sparrow, Grey Wagtail and Yellowhammer) have declined in number as FPBA has increased, suggesting that a density-dependent reduction in intraspecific competition, or a retreat into better quality habitat, may have enabled breeding success to rise.